AntonioCrispim/Iterative-Methods-Linear-Systems-Resolution/README.md

-# Iterative-Methods-Linear-Systems-Resolution
+#mathematics-physics-codes
-Methods of resolution of linear systems and bigrid optimization, and some other codes
+Methods of resolution of linear systems, bigrid optimization, and some other codes of quantum information